CCI-xGTestbed/O-RAN-7.2-Integration-and-Tuning/integration.md

    - Finish
 3. **Device Settings > RAID Controller > Action/Configure > Auto Configure RAID 0**
    - Confirm/Yes

+BIOs changes for SR-IOV is provided in the SR-IOV section of this document.

 ### OS Installation